tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/操作指南/创建实例/创建分片集群_intl_en.md

 3. After confirming that everything is correct, click **Buy Now**.

 ## Sharded Cluster Console
-Click an instance name in the instance list to enter the details page where you can view the details of the sharded cluster instance, such as shard composition, shard node specification, and used capacity.
+Click an instance ID in the instance list to enter the details page where you can view the details of the sharded cluster instance, such as shard composition, shard node specification, and used capacity.
 You can also expand instance capacity in the console.
 ![](https://main.qcloudimg.com/raw/ff86a7a08d4990d542b64749440e4896.png)

 ## Sharded Cluster Expansion